 And that’s basically it.
 I clean up the remaining empty deep from the old hive and scrape the dead bees off the bottom board.
 Then I take the bottom board and the deep and repeat the process with my next hive, weather permitting.
 It’s a process for first-of-the-year hive inspections that I inadvertently fell into during my first spring of beekeeping in 2011, and I’ve pretty much stuck to it ever since because it works like a charm.
 I get in a full inspection and possibly prevent swarming by reversing the brood nest.
 The bees will need to orient to the new hive location, but that won’t take long, especially if the new hive location is right next to the old hive location.
 Like everything in beekeeping, there are many variations of the process — sometimes I need to add drawn comb for the queen to lay, or extra frames of honey, sometimes I’ll checkerboard the hive (if I have a 3-deep hive), add a feeder of some sort, or reverse without inspecting the frames because it’s too windy or cold to do a full inspection, and so on — but the basic process is the same.

 The only time I wouldn’t do it is if the brood nest is straddling the two deeps.
 Reversing in that case would split up the brood nest and that could be bad.
-There’s a way to deal with that too, but that’s a whole other ballgame that requires experience and just knowing how to feel it out and make the best move.
 I also avoid reversing later in the spring when the boxes tend to be glued together with drone brood.

 I’ll leave other details in the comments.